dqops/dqo/docs/dqo-concepts/index.md

 ### **What is DQOps?**

-DQOps is a powerful open-source data quality and observability platform designed to address the entire data lifecycle, from initial data assessment to advanced automation.
+DQOps is a powerful data quality and observability platform designed to address the entire data lifecycle, from initial data assessment to advanced automation.

 * Quickly start a local data quality environment.